firstname.lastname@example.org | o 303.724.4965 m 303.916.1860

 Mimi is a graduate of University of Illinois at Urbana-Champaign and the California School of Professional Psychology, San Francisco.
 She completed her pre- and post-doctoral training at the University of Colorado Denver.

-She joined the NBHIC because of her frustration with our current mental healthcare system, her steadfast belief that we can find better ways to help people, and a sense of urgency that tells her it’s now or never.
+She joined NMHIC because of her frustration with our current mental healthcare system, her steadfast belief that we can find better ways to help people, and a sense of urgency that tells her it’s now or never.

-Patrick handles administration, fiscal oversight and management, and the day-to-day business operations for NBHIC.
+Patrick handles administration, fiscal oversight and management, and the day-to-day business operations for NMHIC.
 He graduated from Central Washington University with a Bachelor of Science in Accounting.

 Patrick has significant experience working in Grants, Finance, Human Resources and Payroll Administration for the University of Colorado School of Medicine and Children’s Hospital Colorado.
 No matter where you go with Patrick on the CU medical campus, people know him.